Paul Dawson, ILB, TCU

 Height: 6-0.
 Weight: 235.
 Projected 40 Time: 4.93.
 Projected Round (2015): 3-5.

-4/4/15: Dawson had a good pro day to help his draft stock.
-He had a huge season to lead a tough Horned Frogs defense.
+4/25/15: Dawson had a good pro day to help his draft stock.
+He turned in a huge season to lead a tough Horned Frogs defense.
 Dawson put up a huge stat line with 128 tackles, 18.5 tackles for a loss, five sacks, two forced fumbles, five passes batted and four interceptions.
 Sources tell WalterFootball.com they like how active Dawson is, but he's undersized.
 That's probably why there is no consensus regarding his draft grade.
 One team had him in the second round, another said the third, some said in the fourth, and one had him as a sixth- or seventh-round pick.
 Dawson could go on Day 2 or slide well into Day 3.

 At the Combine, Dawson had to answer lots of questions about off-the-field concerns.
 He also had a terrible performance on the field and ran extremely slowly.

 As a junior, Dawson had 91 tackles with 10 tackles for a loss, one interception and three passes broken up.

 Personal: Son of Terrie Brooks.
 Majoring in criminal justice.